Cyberman: Revived series (2005–present)

 Cybermen feature heavily in Series 12 (2020).
 In "Fugitive of the Judoon", experienced companion Captain Jack Harkness (John Barrowman) sends a message to the Thirteenth Doctor (Jodie Whittaker): "do not give the lone Cyberman what it wants".
 In "The Haunting of Villa Diodati", the Doctor encounters this Cyberman, the sole survivor of the Cyber-Wars, partially-converted Ashad (Patrick O'Kane).
 She ignores Jack's warning and gives him the Cyberium, the total knowledge of the defeated Cyberman empire, to save human history.
 This leads to Ashad rejuvenating the Cyber-Empire in season finale "Ascension of the Cybermen" and "The Timeless Children", intending to end all organic life in the universe with a "Death Particle" once he transforms the Cybermen into a purely technological race.
-However, the Master (Sacha Dhawan) intervenes, promising an alliance only to swiftly betrays Ashad, confiscating the Cyberium and converting the massacred Time Lord civilisation into "CyberMasters" – a new race of infinitely regenerating Cybermen.
+However, the Master (Sacha Dhawan) intervenes, promising an alliance only to swiftly betray Ashad, confiscating the Cyberium and converting the massacred Time Lord civilisation into "CyberMasters" – a new race of infinitely regenerating Cybermen.
 This army is seemingly defeated by a miniaturised version of the Death Particle.
-A Cyberman is later seen the 2021 New Years Special "Revolution of the Daleks" as of the Doctor's cellmates in a Judoon prison.
+A Cyberman is later seen in the 2021 New Years Special "Revolution of the Daleks" as one of the Doctor's cellmates in a Judoon prison.
 The CyberMasters and a clone of Ashad return alongside the Master in a daring scheme alongside the Daleks to steal the Doctor's body in "The Power of the Doctor" (2022), narrowly defeated only when the Doctor's companions succeed in bringing her back to life.

-In the revival series, some Cybermen who have interacted with the Doctor have been portrayed by actor Paul Kasey.